Arjan Beqaj

-Arjan Beqaj (born 25 August 1975 in Prizren) is a former Albanian professional footballer who played as a goalkeeper.
+Arjan Beqaj (born 25 August 1975 in Prizren) is a former professional footballer who played as a goalkeeper.
 He is now the goalkeeping coach at Anorthosis Famagusta.
+Born in Yugoslavia, he represented Albania internationally.

 In a career spanning 19 years he played for seven clubs in four countries.
 He is also a former Albanian international, earning 43 caps from 1998 to 2011.

 Club career

 Early career

 Beqaj began his profession career in Kosovo with local side Liria Prizren in 1992.
 He then moved to Tirana, Albania at the start of 1995 to attend university, where he was to play for Partizani Tirana.
 He played in Albania for two and a half years as he left in 1997 to join OFI after being spotted playing for Albania U-21s.

 Greece

 He spent six seasons at OFI, where he played 129 league games for the Greek side and even scoring a goal in the 2000–01 season.
 Beqaj then signed for Ionikos where he made 83 league appearances in three seasons before ending his nine-year stint in Greece.